openeuler-mirror/rockchip/README.en.md

 English | [简体中文](./README.md)

-This repository provides build scripts and related documents for the openEuler image of RK3399 Firefly
+This repository provides build scripts and related documents for the openEuler image of Firefly-RK3399 Socs

 <!-- TOC -->